Combat Action Ribbon: Eligibility criteria

 For a military member to be awarded a Combat Action Ribbon evidence must establish the member engaged the enemy, was under hostile fire, or was physically attacked by the enemy.
 The service member must have demonstrated satisfactory performance under enemy fire while actively participating in a ground or surface engagement.
 The Combat Action Ribbon will not be awarded to personnel for aerial combat, since the Strike/flight Air Medal provides recognition for aerial combat exposure; however, a pilot, flight officer/navigator, or other crew member forced to escape or evade, after being forced down, may be eligible for the award.
 Direct exposure to the detonation of an Improvised Explosive Device (IED) used by an enemy, with or without the immediate presence of enemy forces, constitutes active participation in a ground or surface engagement.
 Eligibility under this criterion is retroactive to 7 October 2001.

 The Combat Action Ribbon is awarded to individuals only.
-The CAR is not awarded to a military unit, station, or group, although multiple individual service members (e.g., those stationed on a boat or ship) may be nominated for the award arising from combat action in which all participated.
+The CAR is not awarded to a military unit, station, or group, although multiple individual service members (e.g., those stationed on a boat or warship) may be nominated for the award arising from combat action in which all participated.

 A military member does not automatically qualify for the Combat Action Ribbon.
 The CAR is awarded after the service member's command takes into consideration the evidence and specified criteria.
 The evidence must show a service member was engaged in direct combat, not indirect or in an area where combat is occurring; mere presence in a designated combat zone does not qualify a service member for the award.

 Only one Combat Action Ribbon is awarded to a service member per theater of war.
 The CAR is a positive assessment of a service member's battle effectiveness during a combat engagement within a specific theater of war and is not awarded for additional combat interactions therein.
-Colloquially speaking, it's one CAR per war.

 A military member who serves in special operations, who by the nature of their mission, are restricted in their ability to return fire, and who are operating in conditions where the risk of enemy fire was great and expected to be encountered, may be eligible for the Combat Action Ribbon.